What is Galen myotherapy?

 This is Ted, a rising agility superstar whose mum uses Galen myotherapy techniques that I taught her to warm him up before he competes.

-Myotherapy can be used in combination with hydrotherapy, acupuncture and physiotherapy.
+Myotherapy can be used in combination with hydrotherapy, acupuncture, laser and physiotherapy.

-It is important we utilize it as part of a multimodal treatment plan working alongside your primary vet and you will be a very important part of your pets treatment plan.
+It is important we utilize it as part of a multimodal treatment plan working alongside your primary vet.
+As with all treatments you will be a very important part of your pets treatment plan.

 How does myotherapy work?